What is photosensitivity?

 Contact photosensitivity can be tested by photopatch tests, in association with standard patch tests.
-Adhesive patches containing known photosensitizing materials are applied to the upper back, removed after two days, and light is shone on the area.
+Adhesive patches containing known photosensitising materials are applied to the upper back, removed after two days, and light is shone on the area.
 The reaction is observed two days later.

 Investigations may include:

 Patients suspected of porphyria cutanea tarda may also have liver function and iron tests.

 Management of photosensitivity involves sun protection and treatment of the underlying disorder.

-Photosensitivity is mainly prevented by careful protection from sun exposure and avoidance of exposure to artificial sources of UVR.
+Photosensitivity reactions are mainly prevented by careful protection from sun exposure and avoidance of exposure to artificial sources of UVR.
 However: